 Negative Testing with Selenium

 Sometimes our automated tests need to dig a bit deeper.
 Sometimes, we need to validate more than just the happy path.
-But sometimes we need to do negative testing.
-This is an easy task for a human mind, but how do we tell a script to find out how something reacts when the unexpected happens?
+But sometimes, we need to do negative testing.
+This is an easy task for a human mind, but how do we tell a script to determine how something reacts when the unexpected happens?
 That is what we’ll be covering today in this article.

 First of all, we need to know what negative testing is.
 According to SmartBear, a negative test ensures that the application under test can handle invalid actions gracefully.
 In other words, negative tests check what happens when things go wrong.

 Some negative tests are easier to implement than others.
-Most of the time a negative test will need to validate that an error pops up if the user does something that is considered invalid.
+A negative test must often validate that an error pops up if the user does something considered invalid.
 That’s easy to find with Selenium and shouldn’t be a headache.
-But what happens when you want to make sure something doesn’t show up?
-Let’s say that there’s a visual component that’s currently not in the DOM and you want to make sure it doesn’t show up.
+But what happens when you want to ensure something doesn’t show up?
+Let’s say there’s a visual component currently not in the DOM, and you want to ensure it doesn’t show up.
 That’s where it gets tricky.